Hubear-MUC/Division/readme.txt

-Division 1.0
+Division 2.0
 ------------

 This program calculates a division between two numbers.

-The result of the calculation has to be investigated with a debugger.

-1  double a,b,c;
-2
-3  main()
-4  {
-5    c=a/b;
-6  }

-Place breakpoints at line 4 and 6.

-Start the program execution.

-Now enter the number that has to be divided into variable a.
+The program got equipped with a full user interaction, so it is not necessary anymore to use a debugger to operate with it.

+Just invoke the program.

-Enter the number to divide the previous number into variable b.
+The program first asks you for the number to divide showing an input prompt:

-Now continue the program execution to the next breakpoint.

-Examine the result in variable c.
+  in :

-Continue the program execution to finish the program.
+Then the program asks for the number used to divide the previous one in the same way.

+After that the calculation will be done and the program shows the result on the screen.

+  out : ....

 Version history:
 ----------------

+Version 2.0:

+Implementation of full user interaction to make the program operatable without the usage of a debugger.

 Version 1.0: